devopsfranco/retirement/docs/ADR-Staking.md

 ### Access Control
 - **Role-Based Access Control**:
-  - `ADMIN_ROLE` is implemented using OpenZeppelin's `AccessControl`.
+  - Role-based access is implemented using PDAs (Program Derived Addresses) and multisig accounts.
-  - Only accounts with `ADMIN_ROLE` can perform privileged operations.
+  - Only authorized accounts can perform privileged operations.
 - **Timelock and Multisig**:
   - A timelock is used for sensitive operations to allow time for community review.
   - Multisig wallets are required for administrative actions to enhance security.

 ### Reward Distribution
 - **Dynamic Reward Calculation**:
-  - Rewards are distributed based on time-weighted balances for fairness.
+  - Rewards are distributed based on time-weighted balances for fairness and transparency.
-  - The pull-over-push pattern is used to allow users to claim rewards, reducing gas costs and reentrancy risks.
+  - The pull-over-push pattern is used to allow users to claim rewards, minimizing transaction costs and eliminating reentrancy risks.

 ---

 ## Security Considerations

 ### Guidelines Followed
-- **OWASP Top 10**: Adherence to the OWASP Top 10 for secure smart contract development.
+- **Solana Security Guidelines**: Adherence to Solana's best practices for secure program development.
-- **Consensys Best Practices**: Implementation of Ethereum Smart Contract Best Practices.
+- **Anchor Framework Best Practices**: Implementation of Anchor's guidelines for secure and efficient program design.

 ### Key Security Features
 1. **Reentrancy Protection**: